 It is important to schedule routine health visits with your vet to stay on top of health issues before they become real life-threatening problems.

 Both boy and girl Basenjis make awesome companions.
 There are very few differences in temperament or activity level between the two genders, however male Basenjis will be a tad larger than female ones.

-If you’re in the market for a unique breed of dog, a Basenji could be the perfect one for you.
+If you’re in the market for a unique type of dog, a Basenji could be the perfect one for you.
 While independent and wary of new folks, Basenjis are loyal and loving dogs that love to run, hike, and play chase.

-They can be stubborn and tough to train.
+They can often be stubborn and tough to train.
 But with patience and time, you will be able to teach your Basenji a plethora of agility tricks.

 Overall, the Basenji makes a great family pet.
 Just don’t count on it barking anytime soon!